roman-milk/roman-milk.github.io/the-breast-machine.md

+===

- ****** The Breast Machine Ch.
-05 ****** byStoryTeller07© Both women sighed their satisfaction in harmony.
+Both women sighed their satisfaction in harmony.
 John's weight pushed them closer into a tight embrace.
 He rolled them apart, and moved between them.
 He felt their arms wrap around him to sandwich him in a comforting cuddle.

  ***